-Topics: In this module, content on the following Sustainable Development Goals of the UN is covered, which is also particularly relevant for ILO 5 "Socially responsible decision-making": ERS and (digital) technologies ERS and internationalization ethical decision-making (SDG 9: Industry, Innovation and Infrastructure) Transfer and practical relevance In this module, transfer and practical relevance and the intended learning outcome of "management skills" (ILO 4) are above all supported by the following teaching meth-ods : use of applications/software from practice case studies research with empirical data sets guest lectures on practical topics content, examples, and/or perspectives from practice project work on topics from practice students work together in groups on practice-related topics transfer and practical relevance are important topics in the module Digitalization and e-learning In this module, digitalization and e-learning and the intended learning outcome of "analytical skills" (ILO 3) are above all supported by the following teaching methods and content : Teaching methods: digitalization: content, examples, and/or perspectives digitalization: case studies guest articles on digitalization course and/or reading materials on digitalization students practice using software Topics: digital documentation digital transformation (impact and/or process) digitalization is an important topic during the module practical or practice-like applications

-Module ID: BA-WPSTEU 5(G)

-Module type: Required module

-Title: Seminar Wirtschaftsprüfung und Steuern

-Responsible for mo

-English translation: Seminar-Auditing and Business Taxation

-Learning outcomes •
+Topics: In this module, content on the following Sustainable Development Goals of the UN is covered, which is also particularly relevant for ILO 5 "Socially responsible decision-making":

+- ERS and (digital) technologies

+- ERS and internationalization

+- ethical decision-making (SDG 9: Industry, Innovation and Infrastructure)

+In this module, transfer and practical relevance and the intended learning outcome of "management skills" (ILO 4) are above all supported by the following teaching methods:

+- use of applications/software from practice

+- case studies

+- research with empirical data sets

+- guest lectures on practical topics

+- content, examples, and/or perspectives from practice

+- project work on topics from practice

+- students work together in groups on practice-related topics

+- transfer and practical relevance are important topics in the module

+In this module, digitalization and e-learning and the intended learning outcome of "analytical skills" (ILO 3) are above all supported by the following teaching methods and content:

+- digitalization: content, examples, and/or perspectives

+- digitalization: case studies

+- guest articles on digitalization

+- course and/or reading materials on digitalization

+- students practice using software

+- digital documentation - digital transformation (impact and/or process) - digitalization is an important topic during the module - practical or practice-like applications
-Students acquire the ability to transfer knowledge acquired to current issues in

-auditing and taxation.
+Module ID: BA-WPSTEU 5(H) Module type: Required module Seminar Wirtschaftsprüfung und Steuern Title: Responsible for module: All professorships involved in the Focus Field Auditing and Taxation English translation: Seminar - Auditing and Business Taxation Learning outcomes Sound business knowledge Students acquire the ability to transfer knowledge acquired to current issues in auditing and taxation.
 Students gain in-depth knowledge in their chosen subarea.

-Scholarly thinking

-Students practice completing academic research by writing a seminar paper.

-• Students acquire the ability to independently develop a research question fur-

-ther.

-Analytical skills

-• Students hone their ability to reflect critically on current research literature in-

-dependently.

-• Students practice searching for and using original literature in German and Eng-

-lish.

-Management skills

-• Students recognize the links between the individual components of the business

-administration degree program.

-• Students continue to develop their soft skills during the presentation compo-

-nent integrated into the module.

-Module content The following content is covered during the seminar :

-• In terms of the specialist content , students must work independently to deepen

-their knowledge and use this to address a specific problem.

-• In terms of the methodological approach , students practice preparing academic

-work and using scholarly sources.

-• In terms of business practices , students use research methods to solve current

-issues in everyday practice.

-An interdisciplinary approach is taken to discuss the issues addressed after each

-presentation.

-Presentation: Students present the knowledge gained to all course participants and

-discuss this with them.

-Teaching format(s) Seminar (2 credit hours)

-Teaching methods Prescribed teaching methods:

-5

-assignments

-digital interaction with lecturers

-digital interaction between students

-discussions

-case studies

-multimedia materials

-projects (individual)

-software: data analysis
+Scholarly thinking Students practice completing academic research by writing a seminar paper.
+Students acquire the ability to independently develop a research question further.
+Analytical skills Students hone their ability to reflect critically on current research literature independently. • Students practice searching for and using original literature in German and English.
+Management skills • Students recognize the links between the individual components of the business administration degree program. • Students continue to develop their soft skills during the presentation component integrated into the module.
+Module content The following content is covered during the seminar: In terms of the specialist content, students must work independently to deepen their knowledge and use this to address a specific problem.
+In terms of the methodological approach, students practice preparing academic work and using scholarly sources.
+In terms of business practices, students use research methods to solve current issues in everyday practice.
+An interdisciplinary approach is taken to discuss the issues addressed after each presentation.
+Presentation: Students present the knowledge gained to all course participants and discuss this with them.
+Teaching format(s) Seminar (2 credit hours) Teaching methods Prescribed teaching methods: assignments digital interaction with lecturers digital interaction between students discussions case studies multimedia materials projects (individual) software: data analysis